 With a good couples’ therapist and a dedicated couple, about 70% of couples experience positive change after couples’ therapy.
 It is important to find a trained marriage therapist who is experienced in working with couples in order to achieve the best results.

 A good marriage counselor will have you work on your relationship in between sessions as well as during them and will likely assign you relationship worksheets for couples to work on together.
-These may be activity worksheets that ask you to do certain tasks together or to participate in active listening with one another for example.
+These may be activity worksheets that ask you to do certain tasks together or to participate in active listening with one another, for example.

 The worksheets describe things for you to do to strengthen your bond, and some worksheets ask questions that you can answer together to better understand one another.
 These worksheets are a great way to continue applying the things that you have learned in therapy in between sessions and long after your therapy is done.

 Typically, couples’ counseling sessions are between $100-200 per hour, and a session will typically run 90 minutes.
 You will need more than one session, and the average course of treatment lasts 12 weeks to provide ample time to fully explore the relationship and the solutions for it.
 Some online options, such as those through ReGain, start at $65 per session without insurance.

 A therapist should never suggest divorce, nor should they suggest remaining together.
 A therapist’s job is to help the couple come to their conclusion together, and the therapist should never become personally involved in that decision.
 Even if a couple were to directly ask their therapist if they should get divorced, the therapist should decline to answer.